AhsanOfficee/databaseTemplate/Readme.md

 sudo docker exec -it pg_master psql -U postgres auth

-    This connects you to the default postgres database using the postgres user inside the pg_master container.
+    This connects you to the auth database using the postgres user inside the pg_master container.

 Replace Variables According To